homekube/homekube/docs/cert-manager.md

 > NOTE: You need to be aware that this component is cruicial for automated updates and we have to trust the provider for confidentiality.
  In case the provider terminates its services or he loses your registration data then the automated renewal gets terminated and needs to be reconfigured

+Service usage is a 2 step process.
+First we will register at the service manually and its response data is then used for automated updating.

 #### Registration

 Next we will register at the service manually: